panikinator/AutoAttendance/README.md

 # AutoAttendance
-This is an automatic attendance maker.
+This is a screenshot to Attendance maker for 10 C.